jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 4. Below is the step of using Innovation motion editor to edit the servo motors value.

-(I) represent the frame ID.
-From 1 to 200
+(I) It represent the frame ID from 1 to 200.

-(II)CH0, CH1, ....to CH15 represent individual servo motor.
+(II) CH0, CH1, ....to CH15 represent individual servo motor.

-(III)It can alter the servomotor angle by adjusting the value.The range is from 800 to 2200.
+(III) It can alter the servomotor angle by adjusting the value.
+The angle range is from 800 to 2200.

-(IV)"Time" represents the duration of the change of servo motor.
-The time unit is milli-second(ms).
+(IV) "Time" represents the duration of the change of servo motor.
+The time unit is in milli-second(ms).

 (V) Save the action value of the action to the PC as a ftxt file or read ftxt file from PC.